Wilmington and Western 98: Revenue service

 No. 98 was constructed by the American Locomotive Company’s (ALCO) Schenectady, New York plant in January 1909, and its design was based on the general 4-4-0 engine designs built from 1837 to the early 1900s.
 The Mississippi Central (MSCI) purchased No. 98 to pull their shortline passenger runs.
-No. 98 continued service until December 1944, when it was retired from the Mississippi Central before being left in dead storage.
-In 1947, it was sold to steam engine collector Paulsen Spence for use on the gravel-hauling Comite Southern (CS), a 1,000-foot industrial spur, in Tangipahoa, Louisiana.
+No. 98 continued service for the MSCI until December 1944, when it was retired from revenue service and put into storage.
+In 1947, it was sold to steam engine collector Paulsen Spence for use on the gravel-hauling Comite Southern Railroad (CS), a 1,000-foot industrial spur, in Tangipahoa, Louisiana.

 The engine was later shipped to the Illinois Central shops in McComb, Mississippi, for repairs.
 Spence intended to have No. 98 refurbished and used on the Comite Southern that same year, but the engine was unavailable, and the acquisition of the ex-ICRR 0-6-0 engines was necessary to fill in the immediate motive power needs on the Comite Southern.
-No. 98 was moved and stored at the Comite Southern, where it was eventually rebuilt there by the Illinois Central Railroad shop employees who were working there on the weekends and placed into service hauling gravel on the line, and would later serve on the Louisiana Eastern Railroad (LE).
+No. 98 was moved and stored at the Comite Southern, where it was eventually rebuilt by ICR shop employees who were working there on the weekends, it was placed into service where it worked hauling and shunting hopper cars in the gravel pits for several years until it was later assigned to Paulsen Spence's second railroad, the Louisiana Eastern Railroad (LE).